Seattle, WA, USA

 Establishing and maintaining effective working relationships with other department staff, management, vendors, outside agencies, community groups and the general public.

-Applying principles and practices of local, state, and federal environmental laws and regulations.
+Applying principles and practices of state and federal environmental laws and regulations.

-Preparing and analyzing complex data and comprehensive reports and communicating to a broad range of audience, as appropriate.
+Preparing and analyzing complex data and comprehensive reports.

-Responding to inquiries and in effective oral and written communication.
+Responding to inquiries in effective oral and written communication.